 The deep influence of Interior Design on the culture it incubates and behavior of inhabitants of the space.

 I was browsing over all the old posts on my blog and could not believe that this is a topic that I’ve missed writing on.
 Choosing the right finish for woodwork is something that puzzles almost all home makers and making the wrong choice compromises the entire design and the look of the place, not to mention the additional cost of rework in case the finish chosen is incorrect for the space or the application.
-In the paragraphs below, we will go through each finish and its pros and cons, where it should be used and where it should not. […]
+In the paragraphs below, we will go through each finish and its pros and cons, where it should be used and where it should not.
+So, without further ado … here goes Laminate Finish: This is by far the most common finish available in the market primarily due to the ease of application of laminate on plywood.
+Almost all factory-made modular furniture available in the Bangalore today is made in laminate.
+This is because factory […]

 The interest in Lacquered glass shutters for home interiors seems to have picked up lately in Bangalore.
 I’ve had a number of folks asking for lacquered glass finish for their Kitchens & Wardrobes and while the finish looks great, it comes with its own set of pros and cons.
 Before deciding on any glass based finish there are things that home makers need to know and that is what we will discuss in this post today.
-Types of Glass Finishes available for Home Interiors: What is important to know first is that there are multiple types of glass finishes (not […]
+Types of Glass Finishes available for Home Interiors: What is important to know first is that there are multiple types of glass finishes (not just Lacquered) available in the Bangalore market today.
+This includes Regular mirror: Tinted mirror (Grey, Golden etc.), Tinted plain glass (similar to tints for car glass) Ready made lacquered glass (which is basically painted glass) – available in both gloss and matte finishes Switchable Glass: Glass that can be converted […]

 Earlier this April I had written about our hunt for optimizing cost for Interiors and how that exercise took our teams to parent manufacturers cutting out the middlemen etc. (you can read about that here).
 The whole objective was to be able to give home-makers a complete an honest home design experience – not just the furniture but all the 5 elements including Lighting, Painting, Furniture, Furnishing & Décor at starting rates that don’t burn a hole in the pocket and at the same time compromising zero on material, finishes and work ethics.
-Well now we do have tangible output […]
+Well now we do have tangible output from that exercise and am glad to announce new package rates from The Studio for Interiors in Bangalore.
+The 2 BHK package starting at 6 lac includes just about everything needed to experience and get a feel of quality home interiors and not just what you might call the tail […]

 I recently had a vendor hand over a sample of HDHMR, the new magic material for woodwork that is expected to provide a lower cost but better option than plywood.
 Before I move further let me de-jargonize and explain what HDHMR means.
 The acronym stands for High Density High Moisture Resistant.
 Anyone would now ask High Density High Moisture Resistant WHAT??
 The what, that no one ever explains, stands for the “Board”.
-Simply put HDHMR is a superior variant of MDF (Medium Density Fibre Board) that is higher in density (hence HD) and Higher Moisture Resistant (hence HMR) than MDF. […]
+Simply put HDHMR is a superior variant of MDF (Medium Density Fibre Board) that is higher in density (hence HD) and Higher Moisture Resistant (hence HMR) than MDF.
+Having seen MDF warp, bend and puff up with even a hint of water on it my first reaction was experiment first hand how the material will behave when exposed to water.
+So here is what I did.
+Dipped it in water for 2 – 3 minutes and let it […]

 Interiors and Interior Design is usually the last item on the home buying list.
 Once the bank, builder and broker are paid off home makers end up with little for doing up their interiors.
 With shoestring interior budgets home makers end up compromising on the material, designs and workmanship, falling short of the dream home that they imagined.
 Planning the budgets for interiors hence needs to be integral to the process of home buying

 A number of readers of this blog have asked questions around what work sequence one needs to follow while doing interiors for their home.
 We all know how painful it can be in Bangalore just to secure availability of good vendors like electricians, carpenters, plumbers, painters, the false roofing guy etc. Having them come in at the wrong milestone not just delays the work but also leads to rework & adds to the loads of stress that home makers are already stacked under.
-Given below is a step by step work schedule that I have been using for my own […]
+Given below is a step by step work schedule that I have been using for my own work, it has gone through multiple iterations and incorporates the learnings from multiple projects over the years.
+If you choose to follow this for your home then you will have to do one thing back for me – make sure that you provide your feedback on whether this helped you. […]

 When working with an interior designer, home makers usually expect just good woodwork and carpentry.
 The Q&A below discusses why customers should expect more from their designers and why that is not only good for the project but also for the Home Maker – Designer engagement.